 Rihanna's latest music video, "Man Down", is already causing controversy.
-In the startling video, Rihanna graphically shoots and kills an unarmed man in the middle of a crowded railway station – her form of retaliation for a sexual assault.
+In the startling video, Rihanna graphically shoots and kills an unarmed man in the middle of a crowded railway station –

 The Parents Television Council, the Enough is Enough campaign, and entertainment think tank Industry Ears have already called on Black Entertainment TV (BET), which premiered the video Tuesday night, and its parent company Viacom, to stop airing the video.